abeisgoat/FiltrES.js/README.md

 FiltrES ([Filtrex](https://github.com/joewalnes/filtrex) for ElasticSearch)
 =======

-A simple, safe, ElasticSearch query engine, allowing end-users to enter arbitrary expressions without p0wning you or learning the ElasticSearch Query language.
+A simple, safe, ElasticSearch query engine, allowing you or your end-users to enter arbitrary expressions without p0wning you or learning the ElasticSearch Query language.

 ````python
 (height <= 73 or (favorites.color == "green" and height != 73)) and firstname ~= "o.+"